ba11o0n/CSE15L-LabReport-4/LabReport4.md

 Set a timer before you start doing the tasks of logging into your specific account, cloning the repository, and editing the file.

 ## Step 4: Log Into Your Account Using ieng6
 In the terminal, login into your account using `$ ssh cs15lsp23zz@ieng6.ucsd.edu`.
 This step is similar part 5 of step 4.
 Refer to the picture from that step if needed to clarify the result display.
-My login did not prompt for password input as I already had set up the SSH Key to my account.

 ## Step 5: Clone Your Repository That You Forked
 1. In the terminal, git clone the repository that you have done in your GitHub account into the ieng6 account.
 You can simply go to the forked repository in GitHub on a new tab and copy the link from the browser to complete the following command in your terminal. `$ git clone <the link>` <br /> <img src="step5_1.png" width="600" height="130"/>